 At the core of every visualization is an underlying data table (derived from the data source) that supplies the information visualized by the chart.
 As you build a funnel chart, Sigma automatically groups, aggregates, and calculates the underlying data to create source columns for various visualization properties.
 You can view the underlying data table while configuring the chart to see how the data is applied.

-To display a funnel chart, you must configure the following properties in the Element properties panel:
+To display a funnel chart, configure the following properties in the Element properties panel:

 - Visualization - chart type displayed in the workbook